sherlifelix/blog/_posts/2018-11-25-top-6-countries-where-women-wear-sarees-apart-from-india.md

 thumbnail: /assets/img/saree/rawpixel-777259-unsplash.jpg
 author_name: Sherli
 published: true
+metatitle: Top 6 Countries where women wear Sarees apart from India - Toknowisgood
 title: Top 6 Countries where women wear Sarees apart from India
 description: >-
+  Search the top 6 Countries where women wear Sarees apart from India like Sri Lanka ,Pakistan, Myanmar, Bangladesh, Singapore and Malaysia.
 There are few countries in the world that share similar tradition or culture.
   A look at few countries that share the tradition thats sari/ saree
 blog_category: LifeStyle
 keywords: 'Sarees , Culture , Tradition , Countries where women wear saree'